frankmcsherry/frankmcsherry.github.io/_posts/2015-05-04-unsafe-at-any-speed.md

 1. The `&[u8]` data is, in fact, exclusively held.
 We go and transmute it to `&mut [u8]` which is very wrong unless we are sure that we have the only reference.
 Fortunately, `decode` takes a `&mut [u8]` as its argument, and this ensures that our references are exclusive.
 We are also careful to partition the `&[u8]` into disjoint parts when we use it, to maintain this invariant.

-2. The `&mut self` parameter to `exhume` will not be dropped.
-It is important that we not drop the `Vec`, as that will attempt to release the backing memory, which ... well it isn't going to work out.
-Making a fake `Vec` that points somewhere in memory is ok as long as it is a fake `Vec`.

-3. The `&mut self` parameter to `exhume` will only be presented outwards as a `&self`.
+2. The `&mut self` parameter to `exhume` will only be presented outwards as a `&self`.
 We can't let anyone mutate or own this data.
 Trying to add elements to `Vec` will trigger a re-alloction, which would attempt to release the memory.
-The `Vec` needs to go away quietly once it has been used.
+It is very important that all references to the data are just that, only references.
+And references with lifetimes bounded by the source `&[u8]`.

+3. The `&mut self` parameter to `exhume` will not be dropped.
+It is important that we not drop the `Vec`, as that will attempt to release the backing memory, which ... well it isn't going to work out.
+Fortunately, there never was a `Vec`.
+There were some bytes, and we pretended that a reference to the bytes was actually a reference to a `Vec`, but there was no `Vec` to drop.

 There are probably some other assumptions.
 Everything breaks if you pass in invalid data, for example.
 Don't do that either.